SimpleITK/SimpleITK/Documentation/docs/source/installation.rst

  pip install SimpleITK

-This requires a recent version of  pip (>=9.0), to properly detect compatibility with the `PEP 427
+This installation requires a recent version of  pip (>=9.0), to properly detect compatibility with the `PEP 427
 <https://www.python.org/dev/peps/pep-0427/>`__ tags in the wheel
 filenames.
-You can update your pip using ``pip install -U pip``.
-It also requires that your Python environment is compatible with one of the pre-compiled binary wheels.
+You can update your version of pip using ``pip install -U pip``.
+Also your Python environment must be compatible with one of the pre-compiled binary wheels.

 Alternatively, the wheels can be manually downloaded from `sourceforge
 <http://sourceforge.net/projects/simpleitk/files/SimpleITK/>`__ or
-`PyPI <https://pypi.python.org/pypi/SimpleITK>`__, then installed with pip.
+`PyPI <https://pypi.python.org/pypi/SimpleITK>`__, and then installed with pip.

 Conda-based distributions (Anaconda, Miniconda)